 Over the years, repetitive motion that comes with extreme training or longevity in a sport may cause micro tears in the ligaments which can eventually trigger avoidance reactions during that particular movement, which may be expressed as a yip, with or without tightness and pain.
 This may be why yips are present in older and more accomplished golfers and other athletes.

 The sacroiliac joint is unique in several ways.
 It is the center of motion, where the upper body joins the lower body.
 It is also the center of shock absorption.
-Unlike other joints, the sacroiliac joint holds two bones that are going in opposite directions (link to Lateral View of Nutation).
+Unlike other joints, the sacroiliac joint holds two bones that are going in opposite directions (Lateral View of Nutation).
 The sacrum, as part of the upper body, rotates forward, while the ilium, as part of the lower body, rotates backward.
 This arrangement places the SIJ at a mechanical disadvantage to forces occurring during shock absorption.
 This is why there is such a vast array of ligaments; but even they can be exposed to forces that can overcome their ability to hold the joint completely stable.
 Even micro tears can create small muscular reactions that attempt to stabilize the joint.
 Unfortunately, because ligaments have poor blood supply, they heal very slowly, if at all.
 Fortunately, the Serola Belt acts like an external ligament and helps support the SIJ ligaments against excess force, both after injury and as a preventive.
 As a result, the player experiences greater stability, greater coordination, more effective training, and more efficient performance, in almost all sports and activities.